 - The seaman accurately reported hours of duty under 46 U.S.C. §2101, et seq.

-The term “person” for the purposes of liability under the SPA, 46 U.S.C. §2114(a)(1) is broad and includes one or more individuals or other entities, including but not limited to corporations, companies, associations, firms, partnerships, societies, and joint stock companies.
+The term “person” for the purposes of liability under the SPA, 46 U.S.C. §2114(a)(1) is broad and includes one or more individuals or other entities, including but not limited to corporations, companies, associations, firms, partnerships, societies, and joint-stock companies.
 Individual officers, directors, and others responsible for the unlawful retaliation can be personally liable.

-A person may be found to have violated the SPA if the person took any adverse action against the seaman for engaging any of the seven above-described protected activities.
+A person may be found to have violated the SPA if the person took any adverse action against the seaman for engaging in any of the seven above-described protected activities.
 Adverse actions for the purposes of the SPA include, but are not limited to discharge, blacklisting, demoting, denial of promotion, discipline, denying benefits, and other actions which lead to constructive discharge.